zahrakakavand/Child-Home-Interaction/Fisher Exact Test.md

 1) to determine if there was a significant association between Level of Abstraction and Task Completion rate.
 2) to determine if there was a significant association between Gamification and Task Completion rate.

 For each of the above two experiments we have to use 2 Fisher's exact test.
 For investigating the association between level of abstraction and task completion rate we do the Fisher's exact test between group 1 and group 2 which have the same gamification approach but different level of abstractions.
 Then, do another Fisher's exact test between group 3 and group 4 as well.
-The results are available in the following table
+The results are available in the following table:
 |   |**G1 (3D)**|**G2 (Verbal)**| **Total**|
 | ------------- | ------------- |------------- |------------- |
 | Rate 1 | 6 |3|9|